Home Best of Guides The Best Haunted Attractions in New Jersey

 The Ivy at Chatham

 Featured on The Today Show, Cake Boss, Buzzfeed, and visited by actor James Franco — the Brighton Asylum is one of the scariest and most interactive haunted houses in the country.
+It has escape rooms, axe throwing, and ghost tours.
+It’s open Tuesday through Sunday all October.
+From the main Brighton Asylum to Sub CULTure and The Bleeding Grounds, there are plenty of freaky things to do here.
 To purchase your tickets, head to the website.

 Farm of Horrors | 1051 County Road 523, Flemington

 Four different horrifying attractions are located right in Flemington: Hayride of Horror, Trail of Terror, Massacre Maze, and Carnevil of Chaos.
-Farm of Horrors opened for the season this year and will run through Halloween.
-The attractions are spread out over 200+ acres on the farm, so there’s plenty of room to run away from whatever terror finds you!
+Farm of Horrors opened for the season in September and will run through October 27th.
+The attractions are spread out over 200+ acres on the farm, so there’s plenty of room to run away from whatever terror finds you.
 Make sure to grab your tickets here.

 Nightmare at Gravity Hill | 1005 Farmingdale Road, Jackson